 Maya Anjur-Dietrich is a PhD student in Applied Physics at Harvard University.
-In EDGI, she works in and has helped develop the archiving and website tracking working groups.
+In EDGI, she works in and has helped develop the archiving and website monitoring working groups.
 Her graduate work focuses on understanding the mechanisms of force generation during cell division, specifically forces acting on chromosomes by the mitotic spindle.
 She holds a BS in bioengineering from Stanford University.

 Andrew Bergman is a PhD student in Applied Physics at Harvard University, studying self-organization and design of programmable materials using DNA-coated colloidal particles.
 He is a member of EDGI’s steering committee, and a member of the Website Monitoring Committee, helping develop and lead EDGI’s website monitoring efforts by investigating and reporting on changes to federal websites.
 He also helps lead EDGI’s Capacity and Governance working group, which focuses on policies relating to federal data and information governance as well as environmental agency oversight issues.

 Gretchen Gehrke is the Data Quality and Advocacy Manager at Public Lab, an environmental community science organization.
 At Public Lab, Gretchen works with partner communities to interpret environmental legislation, design studies, and analyze and communicate environmental data.
 Prior to joining Public Lab, Gretchen held postdoctoral research scientist positions at the US Environmental Protection Agency and Duke University in environmental chemistry and engineering.
 Gretchen earned her PhD in Environmental Geochemistry at the University of Michigan, and dual bachelor’s degrees in Chemistry and Environmental Earth Sciences at Dartmouth College.